 “Children who develop hydrocephalus from a brain bleed are our most vulnerable population.
 They are at higher risk for repeated brain surgeries and infections.
 Seventy percent develop epilepsy,” stated Vicki Brown, host of the annual Vision Dinner, now in its fourth year, and a mother to a son living with hydrocephalus.
 “One-quarter of children with hydrocephalus have PHH.
 We have the current capacity to solve this form of hydrocephalus for these children and families and that is why we have launched this campaign.”

-Last year, the Hydrocephalus Association completed the creation of a research infrastructure that supports collaboration and innovation between scientists and clinicians to streamline the movement of new therapies and interventions from the lab to the hydrocephalus patient population.
-The Hydrocephalus Association Pipeline to a Cure leverages a unique partnership between the newly launched HA Network for Discovery Science (HANDS), the focus of last year’s Vision Dinner, and the two established hydrocephalus-focused Clinical Research Networks.
-The Pipeline has set finding a cure for PHH as its initial priority.
+Last year, the Hydrocephalus Association (HA) completed the creation of a research infrastructure that supports collaboration and innovation between scientists and clinicians to streamline the movement of new therapies and interventions from the lab to the hydrocephalus patient population.
+Now a new HA initiative leverages a unique partnership between the newly launched HA Network for Discovery Science (HANDS), the focus of last year’s Vision Dinner, and the two established hydrocephalus-focused Clinical Research Networks.
+The initial priority of the new project is to find a cure for PHH.
 This will be achieved by taking the most promising research from a pool of PHH studies currently being funded by the Association and moving it through the pipeline towards clinical applications for patients.

 Research to date is promising.
 David Limbrick, MD, a principal investigator for HANDS, is pinpointing unique markers in the cerebrospinal fluid of current patients that could lead to early identification and treatment of patients at risk for developing PHH.
 Dr. Limbrick will be the keynote speaker at the 2016 Vision Dinner, which will take place at the Mandarin Oriental in New York City.
 The evening, with the theme, A Time for Awareness, The Hope of a Cure, will also acknowledge the contributions of three individuals for their tireless dedication to working toward eliminating the challenges of hydrocephalus through their affiliation with the Hydrocephalus Association.
 The event will honor Michael A. Williams, M.D., Professor of Neurology and Neurosurgical Surgery, University of Washington School of Medicine, recipient of the Service Award; James Spence, Sergeant First Class (retired), United States Army, who developed PHH from a brain injury sustained while serving in Iraq, recipient of the Leadership Award; and Olivia Maccoux, a college student and outspoken advocate who has undergone over 120 brain surgeries due to PHH, recipient of the Inspiration Award.